thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct.md

 ## Maintenance strategy

 A Code of Conduct is considered a foundational document for a healthy open source community.
-For that reason, it is important to review your Code of Conduct and your response plan regularly to make sure it hasn't gone stale and meets your community's needs.
+For that reason, it is important to review your Code of Conduct and your response plan regularly to make sure it hasn't gone stale and still meets your community's needs.

 If you do have a Code of Conduct incident, consider holding a retrospective meeting shortly after resolving a Code of Conduct incident to make sure your Code of Conduct and response plan was effective.